Cacti/documentation/Plugin-Syslog.md

 The Syslog plugin allows administrators to delete incoming messages so they are not stored in the DB.
-For example, if you are not interested in seeing Syslog messages everytime a user logs into a device you may add a rule to delete the message.
+For example, if you are not interested in seeing Syslog messages every time a user logs into a device you may add a rule to delete the message.

 to do this click on the Syslog settings tab in the console then click removal rules